FAQs for internships

 What type of work will I be performing?

 This very much depends on the needs of the office to which you are assigned, your educational background and interests.
-To make the best match, please indicate your specific interest in the cover letter/ letter of interest.
-As the organization is expanding, we are taking on-board more functions, interns can work on various projects related to protection, programme, communication, media and many other fields.
+To make the best match, please indicate your specific interest in the cover letter / letter of interest.
+Interns can work on various projects related to protection, programmes, communication, media and many other fields.
 For more information please always refer to the specific internship advertisement.

 When and where should I apply?